 AB: This dialogue of Muslim spiritual leaders with leaders of other religions is continuing, particularly by people like His Holiness the Dalai Lama.
 His Holiness once asked me to find for him a West African Black Sufi leader – it was very, very specific – to discuss the two religions.
 Such a leader almost fell out of the sky.
 It was Dr. Tirmiziou Diallo, the hereditary Sufi leader of Guinea, West Africa, whom I mentioned earlier, and whom I met through a common German friend in the diplomatic corps.
 I accompanied him to Dharamsala for meetings with His Holiness.
 The topic they were most interested in discussing was compassion.
 In the West African form of Sufism, the main principle is love and compassion.
 This Sufi leader was so moved by his experience with His Holiness, that he came to a Kalachakra initiation His Holiness held in Graz, Austria last October.

 SA: Every single chapter of the Quran starts with an invocation of God the Merciful and Compassionate.
-I look at the Quran basically as an interpretation of the Old Testament, because everybody knew the stories of the Old Testament in the days of Muhammad.
+I look at the Quran basically as an interpretation of The Five Books of Moses , because everybody knew the stories of The Five Books of Moses in the days of Muhammad.
 But, what Muhammad injected into the ancient tradition of the Semites is the concept of compassion within divine law.
 Developing the traditional saying, “an eye for an eye,” he pointed out that God is compassionate, and if you can find that compassion within you, so much the better.
 But, if you can’t, then at least take only one eye and not more.
 So, throughout the Quran, there is a toning down of the law of retribution .

 There is a beautiful story from Islam that addresses the big issue: why do Muslims fight?
 At first, Muhammad, like every other prophet inspired by God, was nonviolent.
 But, his community was dying out and they were being attacked.
 Finally, he saw that he couldn’t restrain his followers any longer from fighting.
 That’s when Muhammad uttered his famous saying: “I see that I cannot stop this, so if you have to fight, fight.
 But don’t forget that from now on the burden of your deeds will be upon you, and your religion will not be pure unless you become responsible for the burden of your deeds.”
 There’s the law of karma in that teaching.